evolarjun/timer/README.md

 ## TODO:
 - Improve the interface, making the timer countdown bigger and more obvious
 - Have it flash the screen or otherwise visually alert for one second when the timer is up
+- Add CopyURL and Clear buttons
+- Change Plus button to Add Row button below the timers
+-

 # Things I have learned (I don't know anything about prompt engineering or GenAI really):